-2. Add 1 tsp of cumin, turmeric, smoked paprika and 1.5 tsp of cinnamon then give it a good stir.
+2. Add 1 tsp of cumin, turmeric, smoked paprika and 1 and a half tsp of cinnamon then give it a good stir.
 Add a little water to the mix if again it’s looking a little dry and to allow the be spices to release their lovely aromas.

 3. Cook the spices for a couple of minutes before adding the freshly chopped tomatoes, 500ml of vegetable stock, 100ml red wine, the aubergine chunks, drained chickpeas, 3 bay leaves and 1 tsp of dried parsley.
 Give it a good mix and season well with salt and pepper.
 Bring to the boil.

-4. Turn the heat down to a simmer, pop the lid on and cook for 15 minutes stirring occasionally.
-After 15 minutes, take the lid off, give it another good stir and continue to cook for a further 15 minutes to allow the sauce to thicken.
+4. Turn the heat down to a simmer, pop the lid a jar and cook for 15 minutes stirring occasionally.
+After 15 minutes, take the lid off, give it another stir and continue to cook without the lid for a further 15 minutes (this allows the sauce to thicken).

 5. Take the stew off the heat and carefully pick out the bay leaves.
-Serve in bowls topped with freshly chopped mint, yogurt, a drizzle of extra virgin olive oil and a big chunk of bread.
+Serve in bowls topped with fresh mint, yogurt, a drizzle of extra virgin olive oil and a big chunk of bread.